 Are you looking for other coriander recipes?
-Similar recipes include Coriander Paste, Zhoug, the Middle Eastern Coriander Paste and Dip, White Bean, Sage and Roasted Garlic Spread, Coriander Pesto, and Coriander and Coconut Chutney.
+Similar recipes include Yoghurt and Kaffir Lime Spread, Coriander Paste, Zhoug, the Middle Eastern Coriander Paste and Dip, White Bean, Sage and Roasted Garlic Spread, Coriander Pesto, and Coriander and Coconut Chutney.
 Also similar is an Apricot Chutney that can be made with dried apricots.

 Or try these: Carrots and Green Peas with Green Coriander, Coriander and Lemongrass Vichyssoise, Pudla with Green Coriander, or Urad Dal with Tomato, Coconut and Green Coriander.
 Coriander Fritters are pretty good too.

 Continue reading “Georgian Coriander and Walnut Sauce or Dip”